 This morning I received a message from my sister being worried that her ex–husband secretly took the title to all the property, so that she and her son have no place to live.
 She says St Spyridon is very strong in matters of the housing, so if we could just visit him and pray.
 I found it to be quite a coincidence, because just yesterday we discussed visiting the Saint - both of us had too much of the Corfu sun and needed to relax from the beach.
 So we are hopping on a cool Green Bus and in 30 minutes disembarking in the ancient capital of Corfu.

 Kerkyra with its pink, yellow and beige bright colored houses, their pastel colors in sharp contrast to the dark green shutters protecting the insides from the heat, lively chit-chatting squares, tiny narrow streets and cozy courtyards dreaming in the shadow of the gigantic palm trees reminds me a mixture of Sevilla, Venice, bits of Barcelona and Rome.
 Joyous kerfuffle, clusters of happy children traveling in a group, mystically looking youth with lacquered hair gossiping over a cup of coffee tapping a thin cigarette in their skinny hand banging with bracelets, elegant relaxing Southern gentlemen with the locks of curly hair breaking from under the collars of their tennis shirts sipping cold coffee cocktails with a straw from the long thing glasses in the street cafés under the spreading lindens….
 Usually I am a complete geographical nut head who's lost between three poles, always mixes up directions and has to be led by my genius son, a proud representative of the modern advanced technology generation.
 However, this time I'm bravely following the lead of the bus station guy: “Just go straight ahead for 500 meters entering the old town and turn left.
 You’ll see it”.
-There is a number of small streets running on both sides of the wide prospectus that we are marching on.
+There are a number of small streets running on both sides of the wide prospectus that we are marching on.
 Sure enough, we stop to look at the street map in the middle of the square when it's the right time to turn.
-Definitely, St Spirydon is leading me as I'm correct again turning after two blocks in a labyrinth of shops with the shelves full of liquor, ceramic cups and plates, embroidered towels and fluffy slippers made of Corfu's goat fur, proudly pointing to the tall bell tower of the cathedral topped with the intricate big clock with the golden arrows on the black dial.
+Definitely, St Spyridon is leading me as I'm correct again turning after two blocks in a labyrinth of shops with the shelves full of liquor, ceramic cups and plates, embroidered towels and fluffy slippers made of Corfu's goat fur, proudly pointing to the tall bell tower of the cathedral.
+The golden arrows of an intricate big clock point to a quarter past twelve.